YerevaNN/yerevann.github.io/_posts/2016-02-23-playground-for-babi-tasks.md

 ## Give feedback and contribute!

 Everything described in this post is available on Github.
-DMN implementations are [here](https://github.com/YerevaNN/Dynamic-memory-networks-in-Theano), the Flask-based server of the web app is in the [/server/ folder](https://github.com/YerevaNN/Dynamic-memory-networks-in-Theano/tree/master/server), UI is [another repository](https://github.com/YerevaNN/dmn-ui).
+DMN implementations are [here](https://github.com/YerevaNN/Dynamic-memory-networks-in-Theano), Flask-based server of the web app is in the [/server/ folder](https://github.com/YerevaNN/Dynamic-memory-networks-in-Theano/tree/master/server), UI is in [another repository](https://github.com/YerevaNN/dmn-ui).
+Feel free to fork, report issues and share your thoughts.